lokka30/lokka30/README.md

 Hi!
 I'm a Cyber Security student, doing software development on the side.
 I enjoy creating [libre](https://www.gnu.org/philosophy/free-sw.en.html) modifications/plugins for games, primarily for the [Spigot](https://www.spigotmc.org/resources/authors/lokka30.828699/) platform.
-Inherently, a massive proportion of my software is written in Java.
+My favourite language is Java, though I am yet to properly explore some other interesting languages such as Rust, C++, Go, and PHP.

 <br />